EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/schema-creation.md

    - `.FieldNamer` - A `Func<string, string>` lambda used to generate field names.
 The default `fieldNamer` adopts the GraphQL standard of naming fields `lowerCamelCase`
    - `.IntrospectionEnabled` - Weather or not GraphQL query introspection is enabled or not for the schema.
 Default is `true`
    - `.AuthorizationService` - An `IGqlAuthorizationService` to control how auth is handled.
 Default is `RoleBasedAuthorization`
+   - `.PreBuildSchemaFromContext` - Called after the schema object is created but before the context is reflected into it.
+Use for set up of type mappings or anything that may be needed for the schema to be built correctly.
+   - `.IsDevelopment` - If `true` (default), all exceptions will have their messages rendered in the 'errors' object.
+If `false`, exceptions not implementing `IExposableException` will have their message replaced with 'Error occurred'
+   - `.AllowedExceptions` - List of allowed exceptions that will be rendered in the 'errors' object when `IsDevelopment` is `false`
 2. `SchemaBuilderOptions` - options used to control how the schema builder builds the schema

    - `.AutoCreateFieldWithIdArguments` - for any fields that return a list of an Object Type that has a field called `Id`, it will create a singular field in the schema with an `id` argument.
 For example the `DemoContext` used in Getting Started the `DemoContext.People` will create the following GraphQL schema.
 Default is `true`